neumino/thinky/documentation.md

         - `missing`: Throw an error if a field is missing (default value false)
         - `extra`: Throw an error if an extra field is provided (default value false)
         - `type`: Throw an error if a field does match the expected type (default value true)
+    - `validator`: A function that is executed after creating an object.
+The context is the document created.
+You can use it to validate your document by throwing errors if some conditions are not met.

 _Note about Date_: You can pass a native Date object in a Date field or a raw ReQL date object: